ggx-research/ggx-research.github.io/index.md

 title: About
 ---

-This page contains the unofficial webpage for Intel Corporation's Grenoble Graphics Research team.
+This page contains the unofficial webpage for our Grenoble GraphiX (GGX) Research team.
+Now at Intel, previously at Unity.

 <h3>Team</h3>
 {% assign members = site.data.members%}